 - I've also tried this recipe with a flax egg substitute and it turned out fine, so if you don't have eggs or eat Vegan, give that a try.

-- Another quite different variation on this recipe is to mix somewhere between equal parts flour and water and twice as much flour than water (experiment and find your favorite thickness) and add some Real Salt, then stir it and let it set for about 5 minutes while you heat up a frying pan on low with some coconut oil.
-Then pour the runny batter in the pan and let it cook for up to 20 minutes total, turning over when it’s golden brown.
-It makes a crispy “flatbread-like” pancake like I really like.
-It really brings out the “golden” taste of the garbanzo flour too.
+- Another quite different variation on this recipe is to mix somewhere between equal parts flour and water and twice as much flour than water (experiment and find your favorite thickness) and add some Real Salt , then stir it and let it sit for about 5 minutes while you heat up a frying pan on low with some coconut oil.
+Then pour the runny batter in the pan and let it cook for up to 20 minutes total, turning over when it's golden brown.
+It makes a crispy "flatbread-like" pancake-like I really like.
+It really brings out the "golden" taste of the garbanzo flour too.

-This gluten-free pancakes recipe pulls together in minutes and is loaded with protein from the garbanzo bean flour and egg.
+These pull together in minutes and are loaded with protein from the garbanzo bean flour and egg.

 - Preheat non-stick griddle or pan over medium heat